 A senior IT solutions architect at a manufacturing company says, "The most valuable feature is the fact that it can work with many devices.
 It supports everything that we need it to."

 Gary F., a network administrator at wireless at Abilene Christian, notes, "I like the way it groups and manages access points."

-Aruba Wireless is ranked 1st in Wireless LAN with 41 reviews while Cisco Wireless is ranked 3rd in Wireless LAN with 76 reviews.
-Aruba Wireless is rated 8.0, while Cisco Wireless is rated 8.2.
-The top reviewer of Aruba Wireless writes "Overall a good product that provides role-based authentication native to the controller, but has code stability issues".
+Aruba Wireless is ranked 1st in Wireless LAN with 42 reviews while Cisco Wireless is ranked 3rd in Wireless LAN with 70 reviews.
+Aruba Wireless is rated 8.2, while Cisco Wireless is rated 8.2.
+The top reviewer of Aruba Wireless writes "Simple to install, easy to use, and cost-effective".
 On the other hand, the top reviewer of Cisco Wireless writes "Robust with a good level of performance and very helpful technical support".
-Aruba Wireless is most compared with Cisco Meraki Wireless LAN, Ubiquiti WLAN, Ruckus Wireless, Fortinet FortiWLM and Mist AI and Cloud, whereas Cisco Wireless is most compared with Cisco Meraki Wireless LAN, Ruckus Wireless, Huawei Wireless, Ubiquiti WLAN and Fortinet FortiWLM.
+Aruba Wireless is most compared with Cisco Meraki Wireless LAN, Ubiquiti WLAN, Ruckus Wireless, Mist AI and Cloud and Fortinet FortiWLM, whereas Cisco Wireless is most compared with Cisco Meraki Wireless LAN, Ruckus Wireless, Ubiquiti WLAN, Huawei Wireless and Mist AI and Cloud.
 See our Aruba Wireless vs. Cisco Wireless report.

 See our list of best Wireless LAN vendors.

 We monitor all Wireless LAN reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.